-In protest against Kruger's 14 year franchise law, the National Union was Jameson decided to give the Union raiders near Krugersdorp and the founded in 1892 by Charles Leonard, Lionel Phillips and Percy Fitzpatrick (author of 'Jock of the Bushweld).
+In protest against Kruger's 14 year franchise law, the National Union was founded in 1892 by Charles Leonard, Lionel Phillips and Percy Fitzpatrick (author of 'Jock of the Bushweld).

-Jameson backed by Rhodes, who was then Premier of the Cape, rode into the Transvaal from Kitsael in Bechuanaland with 500 men to overthrow Kruger's government

-Rhodes and his great friend Dr. General Croje easily defeated the positive help and at the end of 1895 revolt on the Rand fizzled out.
+Rhodes and his great friend Dr. General Croje easily defeated the Jameson decided to give the Union positive help and at the end of 1895 Jameson backed by Rhodes, who was then Premier of the Cape, rode into the Transvaal from Kitsael in Bechuanaland with 500 men to overthrow Kruger's government raiders near Krugersdorp and the revolt on the Rand fizzled out.
 Rhodes lost the support of the 'Onze Jan' Hofaneys and his Afrikaner Bond, and Jameson was handed over to the British Government and sentenced to a short term of imprisonment